carolineshimada/Aurora_Delivery_API/README.md

 ## Database

-For this project, we used SQL Server.
+For this project, i used SQL Server.
 The "Scripts" folder contains the scripts used for database implementation.

 ## Project Planning and Status